Tip of the Week #132 | Tip Index

 Forecasting the path of a hurricane is important business.
 And Monte Carlo simulation is suited to the task.

-Numerous scenarios were generated at random.
-A single-trajectory forecast is determined by path averages.
+The program generated numerous scenarios — "random trials.""
+Averaging trial paths produces a mean-trajectory forecast.
 This is likely augmented with judgments of experienced meterologists.
 The U.S. reasonably knew the hurricane's course about 72 hours ahead.
 The Europeans, with a long legacy of weather forecasting, knew perhaps a day earlier.

 The article shows numerous tracks made by American and European models.
 The American's mean track trajectory stayed in the Atlantic, while the Eupean's mean track made landfall about Pennsylvania.
 “In the case of Hurricane Sandy, meteorologists ran 50 different scenarios (trials) with more than 10 million randomized variables.”

-I could not find a public-domain image to share with you.
+I could not find additional trajectory forecasts to share with you.
 However, the tracks are similar to what we see often with scenarios projected with business and economic forecasts.
 Usually, because the computations are so much easier, we will have many more trajectories, and these are commonly summarized into several confidence envelopes.
-Some of the weather images, online, show only one confidence envelope, calling it a "cone."
+Some of the weather images, online, show only one confidence envelope, calling it a “cone.”

 Source: National Oceanic and Atmospheric Administration (NOAA)